-Feeling and looking good is important during pregnancy, but even the most serene mother-to-be could get stressed trying to evaluate the risk factor of every peel, product and process on the market.
+Feeling and looking good is important during pregnancy, but even the most serene mother-to-be can get stressed trying to evaluate the risk factor of every peel, product and treatment on the market.

 We’ve put together a beginner’s guide to beauty treatments for expectant mothers that takes the guesswork out of grooming (you’re welcome)!